hashgraph/hedera-json-rpc-relay/docs/design/additional-endpoints.md

 ### Dependencies

 * ERC registry - As explained in the _Flow_ section, the TokenService will need to fetch the ERC registry to get the token standard (ERC20/721/ 1155) contracts and filter the response by only those matching the standard, wanted in the request.
 E.g if the request is for ERC20, the TokenService will need to fetch the ERC registry to get the ERC20 contracts and filter the response from the MN by only those matching the standard.
+Initially, the registry will be used as a static file from the smart contracts repo, but in the future it will be imported as package and used like that.

 ##  `getTokensOwnedByAddress`